aws-samples/amazon-kinesis-data-analytics-flinktableapi/README.md

 --------

 🚨 This example refers to an old Apache Flink version  and managed service runtime.

-For newer examples, refer to then new Blueprints repository and general Amazon Managed Service for Apache Flink examples
+For newer examples, refer to then [new Blueprints repository](https://github.com/awslabs/managed-service-for-apache-flink-blueprints/) and general [Amazon Managed Service for Apache Flink examples](https://github.com/aws-samples/amazon-managed-service-for-apache-flink-examples).

 --------